 Upper Delaware River Camping

-The Delaware State Forest has one established camping area along the Upper Delaware River.
-Access to this parcel of Delaware State Forest is ONLY by boat.
+Delaware State Forest has one established primitive camping area along the Upper Delaware River.
+Access to this parcel is ONLY by boat.
+There is no running

 The campsite is administered by the National Park Service and a permit is required.

-Permits can be obtained by contacting the National Park Service Upper Delaware River Scenic and Recreational River at 570-685-4871, and entering extension 6608 or 6610 (there is no voice prompt to enter extension number).
-A permit can also be requested by fax at 570-685-4874.
+Permits can be obtained by contacting the National Park Service, Upper Delaware Scenic and Recreational River at 570-685-4871, and entering extension 6608 (there is no voice prompt to enter extension number).
+Callers can dial option “2” at